biocypher/collectri/README.md

 you can use natural language queries to generate Cypher queries and run them on the graph.
 For connecting, you need to change the Neo4j host IP from `localhost` to `deploy`, which is the name of the Docker service running the Neo4j instance.
+You should be able to answer questions like "Which transcription factors activate TP53?", "Which genes are regulated by transcription factors starting with 'ZNF'?", or "Which are DNA-binding transcription factors?"

 ```bash
 docker compose -f docker-compose-chatgse.yaml up -d